 What We Work On in Post-Breakup Relationship Therapy

 Breakups are all very different experiences, with different causes, different behaviors, and more.
 But getting over a breakup often requires moving through several different stages.
-When someone comes to my in Long Island to help them get over a breakup of some kind, it is my role to help them move through the recovery process:
+When someone comes to our in Long Island to help them get over a breakup of some kind, it is our role to help them move through the recovery process:

 This “individual” couples counseling process is specifically there to help you overcome these types of challenges, and work through the issues that occur after a breakup.